alexscott64/itunes_scripts/README.md

 ## Convert an iTunes playlist to an HTML list `playlist_to_html_list`

 iTunes will export a playlist as a garbled `.txt` file.
 It sucks.
+The first step that should happen (before running this script) is to convert this`.txt` file into a `.csv` file.
+This can be done using Excel, or maybe some other program.

+To be honest, the text files are formatted so poorly, that it was impossible trying to convert it via Python.
+If someone has a way to do it I'd gladly merge it into this script.

+### Running the script
-To try and ease the pain I've made a script that will run through this playlist and give you back a nicely formatted HTML list in the following format:
+I've made a script that will run through this playlist and give you back a nicely formatted HTML list in the following format: